cyclemat/HAOS-Palworld-Dedicated-Server/README.md

 Stop the add-on again

 ⚙️ Step 4 – Configure the Server

-Edit the configuration file:
+text
+Code kopieren
 /share/palworld/config/PalWorldSettings.ini

-(using Samba or the File Editor add-on)

-After editing:

-Save the file

-Start the add-on again
+Edit the file, save it, then start the add-on again.

 🎮 Step 5 – Connect to the Server
 Game Port: 8211/UDP

 Query Port: 27015/UDP